 Over time, structural problems arose.
 Some were small, others rather profound.
 Lawsuits were filed and litigated.
 Solutions were tried; some highly successful, some not so much.

-In future articles, we will discuss the structural issues associated with building on expansive soil, the legal history, and various solutions to expansive and compressive soils.
+In future posts, we will discuss the structural issues associated with building on expansive soil, the legal history, and various solutions to expansive and compressive soils.